 As they are called in many countries, faculty members, or academic staff, constitute a critical ingredient influencing the quality and effectiveness of higher education institutions.
 Universities in the developing world cannot respond to external changes and pressures without capable, committed, and knowledgeable faculty members.
 However, the challenge for many faculty members is that they are being asked to fulfill tasks and assume roles for which they are not adequately prepared.
 Besides, there are not many training centers to equip them well.
 Academic staff colleges provide refresher and orientation courses, but these courses are attended by those whose promotions are linked with attending refresher courses.

-Unlike the advanced countries, where a large pool of post-doctoral research fellows carries out the bulk of the high-quality research, there is a near-total absence of a post-doctoral culture in India.79 percent of the respondents expressed their willingness to pursue post-doctoral research.
-Still, it said that they are not able to do due to financial problems.
-Although the number of women at post-graduate and doctoral levels in various universities is high, very few of them make sufficient advances in their careers for various social reasons.
-Women teachers and teachers studied in vernacular medium felt that though they are interested, their family responsibilities and language and communication problems act as major challenges for them.
+Unlike the advanced countries, where a large pool of postdoctoral research fellows carries out the bulk of the high-quality research, India has a near-total absence of a postdoctoral culturaSeventy-nine9 percent of the respondents expressed their willingness to pursue postdoctoral research.
+Still, it said they could not do so due to financial problems.
+Although the number of women at post-graduate and doctoral levels in various universities is high, few make sufficient career advances for various social reasons.
+Women teachers and teachers who studied in vernacular felt that though they are interested, their family responsibilities and language and communication problems are major challenges for them.

 Conclusion:

 Higher education in India has entered a new phase with foreign universities’ invasion and increasing aspirations of Indian students.
 This has created a need to revive the pedagogical methods.
-But the question remains, whether the teaching faculty is ready to accept these changes or not?
-In the present study, the teachers are ready to accept the challenges of global teaching.
-The hour’s need is to equip Indian teachers than permitting the foreign universities to establish their campuses in India.
+But the question remains whether the teaching faculty is ready to accept these changes.?
+In the present study, the teachers are prepared to take on the challenges of global teaching.
+The hour’s need is to equip Indian teachers than permit foreign universities to establish their campuses in India.
 This requires an appropriate teacher education that can address the issue of organizational learning.

-Charles A. Peck, Chrysan Gallucci, Tine Sloan, and Ann Lippincott [2009] illustrated some ways in which contemporary socio-cultural learning theory may be used as a lens for addressing the issues of organizational learning in teacher education.
+Charles A. Peck, Chrysan Gallucci, Tine Sloan, and Ann Lippincott [2009] illustrated some ways contemporary sociocultural learning theory might be used as a lens for addressing organizational learning issues in teacher education.
 Using a theoretical framework developed by Harré [1984], they showed how individual and collective learning processes led to changes in a teacher education program.
 Important innovations in program practice were generally found to have their sources in individual faculty’s creative work.
-However, program level changes required negotiation of new ideas and practices within small groups of faculty and the program’s larger collective.
-The present study would like to conclude that the Harré model, and the socio-cultural learning theories from which it is derived, may offer a useful theoretical framework for interpreting complex social processes underlying organizational renewal, innovation, and change.
+However, program-level changes required negotiating new ideas and techniques within small faculty groups and the program’s larger collective.
+The present study would like to conclude that the Harré model, and the sociocultural learning theories from which it is derived, may offer a useful theoretical framework for interpreting complex social processes underlying organizational renewal, innovation, and change.